mouzong/infra-101/kcna-kodekloud/kcna-kk.md

 # kubectl create -f ubuntu-pod.yaml
 ```
 #### Network Policies
-There a re two types of traffic in a kubernetes Cluster :
+There are two types of traffic in a kubernetes Cluster :
 - `Ingress :`Traffic entering a pod
 - `Egress :` Traffic going out